otaviofff/raviolini/README.md

 ## Learn: Built-In Aspects

 By default, Raviolini addresses six major non-functional requirements for your API, namely caching, configuration, logging, persistence, serialization, and validation.
 And this doesn't come at the expense of flexibility at all.
 You may still configure each one of these aspects by swapping out their drivers.

-For example, you can define whether caching will be powered by Redis or Memcached, whether persistence will be powered by PostgreSQL or MongoDB, whether serialization will output JSON or XML, and whether logging will output to File or Memory.
+For example, you can define whether caching will be powered by Redis or Memcached, whether persistence will be powered by PostgreSQL or MySQL, whether serialization will output JSON or XML, whether configuration will be read from File or Environment, and whether logging will output to File or Memory.

-Many other drivers are available though.
+Many other drivers are available.
 Check them out below.

 ### Caching
 - Package: [org.raviolini.aspects.data.caching](https://github.com/otaviofff/raviolini/tree/master/src/main/java/org/raviolini/aspects/data/caching)